 Right to Know

-You have the right to request that we delete any of your personal information.
-We will delete any personal information that is not critical to the normal business operation from our records and direct all of our service providers to do the same.
+You have the right to request that we delete any personal information about you that you have provided to us.
+We will permanently delete from our records any personal information that is not necessary for our business operations and direct our service providers to do the same.

-We consider data to be critical to our business operation if they are used to:
+We consider information to be necessary for our business operations if it is used to:

 - Detect and resolve issues related to security or functionality

 - We will not deny goods or services to you

 - We will not charge you different prices or rates for goods or services, including through the use of discounts or other benefits or penalties

 - We will not provide a different level or quality of goods or services to you

 You have the right to opt-out of any selling and sharing of your personal information.

 You may exercise your right to opt-out here.